codemunkee/readable/README.md

 You'll notice there are `yarn.lock` files in the repo.
 I personally find it to be a little quicker, so if you're inclined, just swap out `npm` with `yarn` in the above command and you'll be on your way.

+By and large I've tried to follow the [Airbnb Style Guide](https://github.com/airbnb/javascript).
+This is facilitated by `eslint`; there are a few exceptions made but otherwise you can check with:

+`npm run lint`

 # Contributing

 Submit a PR. :-)